The purpose of this document is to describe requirements for the social housing of social animals.

 - This policy will be revised with the addition of new species to the census.

-- In many rodent breeding arrangements pregnant females will be housed singly prior to birth.
-Female breeders may also have periods post weaning when the dam is singly housed prior to the next breeding.
-This does not need to be included in the IACUC protocol as an exemption as it is understood that this is a necessary part of maintaining a rodent breeding colony.
+- In many breeding arrangements pregnant females will be housed singly prior to birth.
+Female breeders may also have periods post weaning when they are singly housed prior to the next breeding.
+This does not need to be included in the IACUC protocol as an exemption as it is understood that this is a necessary part of maintaining a breeding colony.

 - If there are unbalanced litters (e.g., 4 females and 1 male) resulting in an animal not having an appropriate cage mate at weaning, attempts should be made to identify a cage mate.
 However if this is not possible, a note should be made in the animal’s record/cage card.